-After frolicking around The Lost City, we headed back into the forest maze in search of a good lunch spot and a particular cave (the latter of which we never quite managed to locate).
+After frolicking around The Lost City, we headed back into the Blue Mountains 4WD tracks maze in search of a good lunch spot and a particular cave (the latter of which we never quite managed to locate).

 We did, however, come upon Blackfellows Hand Cave, a sacred aboriginal site with a few remnants of rock art on the walls.